 At Akin’s district, transition planning and community-based instruction have made a significant impact on students and on the transportation system.

 “Eight years ago, we had over 1,200 curbside [directly in front of the student’s home] stops,” Akin said.
 “Now, we have about 200.”

 The NASDPTS membership has been undergoing change in recent years, with numerous longtime state directors retiring.
-Ohio’s Pete Japikse and Kansas’ Larry Bluthardt stepped down a few months before the conference.
+Ohio’s Pete Japikse and Kansas’ Larry Bluthardt both stepped down within the past few months.

 Her safety influence expanded to the state level when she joined the CDE.
 Now, with the state director designation, Bleau said that she hopes to find “ways that we can do things more efficiently.
 I think you can get stuck in the rut of always doing things the same way.
 We need to look outside the box.”

 An in-depth report on the NASDPTS conference will appear in the January issue of SBF.